ChenHungWu/ML2019SPRING/hw6/README.md

 # HW6 of Machine Learning - Malicious Comments Identification
 * Ranked 20 place in class

-Task: use **word embedding** and **RNN** to identify whether the message in DCARD is malicious
+Task : use **word embedding** and **RNN** to identify whether the message in DCARD is malicious

-Dataset: 120K message in DCARD
+Dataset : 120K message in DCARD

 train_model.py : use word embedding and RNN

 test_model.py : ensemble four models